lix-project/lix-website/content/team.md

   Build system experts who delve way, way too deep into tooling -- so you don't have to.

 - **raito ([@RaitoBezarius](https://github.com/RaitoBezarius), he/him)**
-  Raito is working on nixpkgs packaging, infrastructure, and review in Lix.
+  Raito is working on infrastructure, review of core parts in Lix and lands smalls contributions when bored.
-  They are a Tvix developer focusing on the store and the evaluator.
+  He focus on the ongoing asyncification work and general scalability of Lix for large build farm usecases.
+  Additionally, interested into bridging the Snix project with Lix.

 - **Rebecca Turner ([@9999years](https://github.com/9999years), she/her)**
   Rebecca is working on the evaluator and error messages.